-- Shock collars and pinch or choke collars work by causing pain or irritation.
+- Shock collars and prong or choke collars work by causing pain or irritation.
 This teaches fear and distrust, and it can lead to behavior problems like aggression or reactivity.

 - Even the lightest buzz or gentlest pinch is still punishment since it works by reminding the dog that you could hurt them worse.

 - Startle reactions neurochemically block the brain’s ability to learn.

 - Pinch and prong collars are sold on the premise that mother dogs “train” their puppies by biting.
 In reality, moms only nip out of frustration, not to teach good behaviors.

 - If your dog seems nervous, shy, disinterested, or low energy, it may be because they fear the collar.

 - Punishment only offers a dog one negative option: avoid getting punished.
 It doesn’t show them any choices we actually want them to make, so it sets them up to fail.